There is a photograph in the Church of the men from Butterton who joined H.M Forces for WWI. They are:

 To date two planning meetings have taken place.
 Representatives from Village Organisations are coming together to plan a Day of Celebration on 11th November.

 On 11th November the celebrations begin with the unveiling of a Doubly Thankful Village sign, kindly sponsored by the Parish Council.
 BBC Radio Stoke will be transmitting our Remembrance Service Live and this will be attended by the Waterhouses Branch of the Royal British Legion.
 Everyone who attends this service is then invited to go to the Village Hall where there will be refreshments served by the RBL Ladies.
-Back to the Church and there is to be a three hour full peal of bells, more refreshments and a display of WW1 and WW11 personnel bio files.
+Back to the Church and there is to be the first ever three hour full peal of our recently installed bells, more refreshments and a display of WWI and WWII personnel bio files.
+As part of the large-scale British project, ‘Battle’s Over – A Nation’s Tribute’ our bells will be rung again at 7.05pm on the day.
 At 6.30pm everyone assembles at the Village Hall for the lighting of a Beacon at 7pm, followed by a Pie and Pea Supper.
-Tickets on sale at £6 from any Bhg Committee member.
+Tickets on sale at £6 from any BHG Committee member.
 If you prefer the vegetarian option, please mention this when you buy your ticket.
 Bring your own drinks.
 After supper the winning ticket will be drawn for the £500 Bells Draw.
 A grant of £435 has been given by SMDC towards expenses on the day.

 £500 Draw tickets still available.
 One prize only and the lucky prizewinner will receive £500.
 Winning ticket to be drawn at the Pie and Pea Supper on 11th November.
 Tickets available from Sisa Bartley, Melanie Hodgkinson and Barbara Woodward.